abhisheknishantpuresoftware/ha/zigbee2mqtt/README.md

 #### Add button to frontend to control Enable Pairing (Advanced):
 [Information here](https://github.com/homematevn/ha/blob/master/zigbee2mqtt/PAIRING.md)

-### Support Devices and pairing Instruction
+### Supported Devices and device pairing Instruction
 [Information here](https://www.zigbee2mqtt.io/information/supported_devices.html)

 ---
 ### Updating the Add-on and `zigbee2mqtt` Library

-The stable, versioned zigbee2mqtt can be updated using the standard Hass.io update functionality within the user interface.
+The stable, versioned zigbee2mqtt can be updated using the standard Hass.io update functionality.
 This add-on will be updated with bug fixes and as the underlying `zigbee2mqtt` library is updated.

-If you have reinstalled the add-on and believe that the latest version has not been installed, try removing the repository before reinstalling.

 ----
 ### Issues